About Me

 I left that gig to become a Reginald F. Lewis Fellow for Law Teaching at Harvard Law School, and from there I went back to teach as a Visiting Instructor at Michigan Law.
 That led to a two-year stint as a Greenwall Fellow in Bioethics and Health Policy at Georgetown University and Johns Hopkins University.
 During that time, I adjuncted at Georgetown’s law school and taught as a faculty associate at the Johns Hopkins University Bloomberg School of Public Health.
 I also served as a research fellow at the U.S. Food and Drug Administration’s Center for Drug Evaluation and Research.

-Since joining the faculty at the Moritz College of Law, I have also been a visiting professor of law at Georgetown’s law school and at Michigan’s.
+Since joining the faculty at the Moritz College of Law, I have also been a visiting professor of law at the Georgetown University Law Center, Michigan Law School, and Northwestern’s Pritzker School of Law.

 My Writing

-My writing focuses largely on questions of inequality as they intersect with law and culture, with a particular eye on sexuality, reproduction, death, and love.
-In addition to current and recent work focused on LGBTQIA+ rights and reproductive justice, I am the co-author of a leading casebook in Family Law and have published numerous articles.
+My writing focuses largely on questions of inequality as they intersect with law and culture, with a particular eye on sex, gender, sexuality, intimacy, reproduction, death, and love.
+In addition to current and recent work focused on constitutional developments, I am the co-author of a leading casebook in Family Law and have published numerous articles.
 More information and links to all of my writing can be found under the writing tab above.

 My Teaching

-I regularly teach both traditional doctrinal courses, including Constitutional Law, Family Law, and Constitutional Law Theory, as well as discussion-based seminars including Critical Theory/Critical Lawyering, Sexual Violence and the Law, and Social Justice and the Law, a special seminar for first-year law students at Moritz.
+I regularly teach both traditional doctrinal courses, including Constitutional Law and Family Law, and advanced courses in Constitutional Law Theory and Family Law Theory.
+I also regularly teach other discussion-based seminars, including Critical Theory/Critical Lawyering, Sexual Violence and the Law, and Social Justice and the Law, a special seminar for first-year law students.